 When you’re living the student dream, money can be rather tight.
 In fact, if you were to walk up to a university student right now and ask them what they want more than anything, the answer would likely be, “more money”.
-Although we don’t have the ability to wave a magic wand and bestow a lump sum of cash upon you, what we can do is give you all of our very best tidbits of advice for making your money stretch that little bit further at university.
+Although we don’t have the ability to wave a magic wand and bestow a lump sum of cash upon you, what we can do is give you all of our very best tidbits of advice for making your money stretch that little bit further and getting some free stuff as a student.

 If there’s one thing students love, it’s a good bargain.
 By now, we’re all well aware of the usual suspects – which high street stores offer generous student discounts and which restaurants will give you a free dessert with your meal (and you probably had it all sussed out before even setting foot on campus for the first time).
 When you’re a student, bagging a bargain at any given opportunity is great news – but getting something for free as student is even better.